jtfrey/FUNWAVE-TVD/INSTALL.md

                                   Mglob:                       NOT DEFINED, STOP
 ```

 Under the CMake build system, a header that summarizes the version, compiler, and features is written to stdout as the program starts.
-Jobs run with this executable will clearly indicate
+Jobs run with this executable will thus very clearly indicate the source and options from which they derive.